 4.)
 How Many More Times

 Time to take a break from their more reserved temperament and name song that’s indicative of their signature style.
-Their debut album was something the world just couldn’t handle at the time, and was so far ahead of the music of that era, much like with their fellow counterparts who were also experimenting with crushing distortion and feedback; Zeppelin, however, were more in tune with new ideas.
+Their debut album was something the world just couldn’t handle at the time, and was so far ahead of the music of that era, much like with their fellow counterparts who were also experimenting with crushing distortion and feedback; Led Zeppelin, however, were more in tune with new ideas.
 How Many More Times is an excellent example of their blues chops and off-the-cuff jamming.
 The song originally started out as a medley of different pieces Page worked on while in the Yardbirds.

 What’s so cool about the song is its slow-tempo groove, which was inspired by the Latin rhythm, Bolero.
 The song also houses many homages to the blues greats; most notably Albert King’s The Hunter, and Howlin’ Wolf’s How Many More Years.
-It’s also one of the songs in which Page played the guitar with a violin bow; a technique he utilized regularly during live shows, and another song from the album, Dazed and Confused.
-Fun fact: Page cleverly altered the song’s length on the album sleeve as 3 minutes instead of the 8 minutes it clocks out to, in order to trick radio stations into playing it.
+It’s also one of the songs in which Jimmy Page played the guitar with a violin bow; a technique he utilized regularly during live shows, and another song from the album, Dazed and Confused.
+Fun fact: Jimmy Page cleverly altered the song’s length on the album sleeve as 3 minutes instead of the 8 minutes it clocks out to, in order to trick radio stations into playing it.

 Their third self-titled record was quite the musical shift for Zeppelin.
 This was the masterpiece that proved to the world that they weren’t just some ordinary blues rock formation; this band was here to evolve the traditional landscape of rock into something less traditional and more along the lines of modern revisionism.
 Led Zeppelin III was their lightest album, in contrast to their first two, which put more emphasis on “loudness.”
 This record pushed their crushing riffs in the back for more folk-based sensibilities; Tangerine is just that.

-It’s probably the best song on the album, because it’s just a simple acoustic progression layered with several elements that properly punctuated the easy-going, folk melodies that dominated throughout that period; Page plays the pedal steel guitar here, adding a hint of Country to the mix as well.
-The lyrics were also written by Page during his Yardbirds days, with a few contributions made by singer Keith Relf.
+It’s probably the best song on the album, because it’s just a simple acoustic progression layered with several elements that properly punctuated the easy-going, folk melodies that dominated throughout that period; Jimmy Page plays the pedal steel guitar here, adding a hint of Country to the mix as well.
+The lyrics were also written by Jimmy Page during his Yardbirds days, with a few contributions made by singer Keith Relf.
 It goes without saying that Tangerine is one hell of a moving song.

 2.)
 When the Levee Breaks